-Prehistory Protohistory

-• Prehistory is Protohistory is the time just the time during the earliest development recorded of human culture before history. the appearance • Written of the written

-- word.
-Information about prehistoric times is collected by archaeologists by excavating and studying the remains. - For instance, the Stone Age events.

-History

-- before the records about protohistoric - times are few and the script is yet to be decoded. • For instance, the Indus Valley - History is a continuos, typically chronological, record of

-- Information about historic time can be collected through various sourceswritten as well - archeological.
-For instance, the Vedic Age
+Protohistory History Protohistory is the time just before the earliest recorded history.
+Written records about protohistoric times are few and the script is yet to be decoded.
+For instance, the Indus Valley Civilization History is a continuos, typically chronological, record of events.
+Information about historic time can be collected through various sources-written as well as archeological.
+For instance, the Vedic Age Protohistory is the time just before the earliest recorded history.
+Written records about protohistoric times are few and the script is yet to be decoded.
+For instance, the Indus Valley